-- · continually build our pipeline of therapeutic candidates; - advance those therapeutic candidates with the greatest potential; - · quickly identify, and terminate the development of, unattractive therapeutic candidates; and - · avoid dependency on a small number of therapeutic candidates.
+continually build our pipeline of therapeutic candidates;

+- advance those therapeutic candidates with the greatest potential; - quickly identify, and terminate the development of, unattractive therapeutic candidates; and - avoid dependency on a small number of therapeutic candidates.

-Using this approach, we have successfully advanced seven therapeutic candidates into clinical development and entered into three out-licensing agreements.
+Using this approach, we have successfully advanced five therapeutic candidates, BL-1020, BL-1040, BL-5010, BL-1021 and BL-7040, into clinical development.
 Specific elements of our current strategy include the following:

-- Support the successful development and commercialization of BL-1040 by Ikaria.
-Although our licensee, Ikaria, is responsible for developing and commercializing BL-1040, we meet with Ikaria on at least a quarterly basis to lend our assistance and provide our expertise in their development and commercialization efforts as necessary. - · Commercialize additional therapeutic candidates through out-licensing arrangements or, where appropriate, by ourselves.
+- Facilitate the successful development and commercialization of BL-1040 by Ikaria.
+We intend to assist our licensee, Ikaria, to develop and commercialize BL-1040.
+We are currently meeting with Ikaria on a quarterly basis to facilitate the transition of our BL-1040 assets to its organization and intend to lend our assistance and provide our expertise in their development and commercialization efforts as necessary. - Commercialize additional therapeutic candidates through out-licensing arrangements or, where appropriate, by ourselves.
 We intend to commercialize many of our products through out-licensing arrangements with third parties who may perform any or all of the following tasks: completing development, securing regulatory approvals, manufacturing and/or marketing.
-If appropriate, we may enter into co-development and similar arrangements with respect to any therapeutic candidate with third parties or commercialize a therapeutic candidate ourselves.

-- Design development programs that reach critical decisions quickly.
+If appropriate, we may enter into codevelopment and similar arrangements with respect to any therapeutic candidate with third parties or commercialize a therapeutic candidate ourselves. - Design development programs that reach critical decisions quickly.
 At each step of our screening process for therapeutic candidates, a candidate is subjected to rigorous feasibility testing and potential advancement or termination.
-We believe our feasibility approach reduces costs and increases the probability of commercial success by eliminating less promising candidates quickly before advancing them into more costly preclinical and clinical programs. - · Use our expertise and proprietary screening methodology to evaluate in-licensing opportunities.
+We believe our feasibility approach reduces costs and increases the probability of commercial success by eliminate less promising candidates quickly before advancing them into more costly preclinical and clinical programs. - Use our expertise and proprietary screening methodology to evaluate in-licensing opportunities.
 In order to review and select among various candidates efficiently and effectively, we employ a rigorous screening system we developed.
 Our Scientific Advisory Board and disease-specific third-party advisors evaluate each candidate.
 We intend to in-license a sufficient number of therapeutic candidates to allow us to move a new therapeutic candidate into clinical development every 12 to 24 months. - Leverage and expand our relationships with research institutes, academic institutions and biotechnology companies, including the specific strategic relationships that we have developed with Israeli research and academic institutions, to identify and in-license promising therapeutic candidates.
 To date, we have successfully in-licensed compounds from many major Israeli universities, as well as from many Israeli hospitals, technology incubators and biotechnology companies.
 We continue to maintain close contacts with university technology transfer offices, research and development authorities, university faculty, and many biotechnology companies to actively seek out early stage compounds.
-In addition, we actively source and evaluate non-Israeli compounds.
+In addition, we actively source and evaluate non-Israeli compounds although we currently do not have any compound in our pipeline that was sourced outside of Israel.